 Bessemer City is a somewhat small city located in the state of North Carolina.
 With a population of 5,548 people and five constituent neighborhoods, Bessemer City is the 144th largest community in North Carolina.

-Bessemer City is a blue-collar town, with 44.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bessemer City is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Bessemer City who work in office and administrative support (9.22%), sales jobs (7.99%), and personal care services (6.16%).
+When you are in Bessemer City, you'll notice that it is more blue-collar than most other communities in America.
+39.42% of Bessemer City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Bessemer City is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Bessemer City who work in office and administrative support (11.71%), sales jobs (11.11%), and personal care services (7.72%).

 Bessemer City is a somewhat ethnically-diverse city.
 The people who call Bessemer City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bessemer City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bessemer City include Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Bessemer City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.